Gulyana

-It is the village and union councils of Gujarkhan.
-It is approximately 62 km (70 km by road) southeast of Islamabad, the capital of Pakistan and 215 km to the north west of Lahore capital of Punjab.
+It is the village and union councils of Gujar khan Tehsil.
+It is approximately 62 km (70 km by road) southeast of Islamabad and 215 km to the north west of Lahore.
 The town has a population of approximately 25,000.
 Gulyana lies at the bank of the sinuous river.
-It is also the Pothohari cultural region.
-The area has considerable literate human resources which works in nearby Gujarkhan & Rawalpindi.
+The area has considerable literate human resources which works in nearby Gujar Khan and Rawalpindi.
 Ogah Hoon dam also serves fertile land of Gulyana.
 A private textile mill also increases its importance in the region.

 History

 Gulyana was approximately 900 years old when Gul Mohammad settled there; it is named for him.
-Historically before partition Gulyana was the trade centre for surrounding areas.
-Before the Partition of India Gulyana was the renowned place and Tehsildar office was operating here in Gulyana with judicial, but because of G.T ROAD Gujarkhan became a judicial place.
+Historically before partition Gulyana was a trade centre for the surrounding areas.
+Before the Partition of India Gulyana was a renowned place and a Tehsildar office with judicial powers operated here in Gulyana, but because of G.T.
+Road, Gujar Khan became the area of judicial jurisdiction.
 The central peak point called Pind was used for the traders to announce the arrival of new goods, in 1960 and early 1970 "LITTO" a drum beater used to announce at Pind.